iPhone Text Effects: Tips and Tricks

 Streaming has emerged as the most popular way to consume TV shows and movies, nearly wiping cable TV off the map.
 Netflix, Max, Hulu, Disney+, Paramount Plus, and Peacock Premium are just a few of the platforms that consumers have flocked to.
 Unfortunately, they all cost money, and depending on how many you’ve signed up for, all of these streaming services can really add up.

-That’s where cell phone plan streaming perks come in.
+That’s where cell phone plan streaming deals come in.
 A handful of cell phone carriers bundle streaming subscriptions with their plans—or at least give you the option to add them for an extra charge—allowing you to save on your monthly entertainment costs.
 The two main ones to be aware of are T-Mobile, which includes free Netflix subscriptions with its unlimited plans, and Verizon, which offers Netflix, Disney Plus and a variety of other subscriptions with its cell phone plans for at a discounted rate of $10/month each.

 T-Mobile got in early on the idea of packaging streaming subscriptions in with its plans— “Netflix On Us” is a tagline that’s pretty well embedded into our cultural psyche at this point.
 T-Mobile still offers Netflix for free with its unlimited plans, though it’s now Netflix Standard With Ads as opposed to the previous ad-free iteration.
 By comparison, this ad-supported Netflix subscription costs $6.99/month if you pay for it on its own.